Real Estate Taxation in Turkey

 When you rent out your property in Turkey, you are supposed to pay tax and the tax rate depends on the rental price of the property.
 Until the end of every March, the property owners should declare their incomes to the tax office.
 There are scales of specific annual rental price ranges.
 Your rental income tax rate depends on which price range your income is in.
 The rates are as follows:

-Up to 18.000 TL: 15%
+Up to 70.000 TL: 15%

 * Every January, the annual taxation price range scale is announced by the government.
-Last update: 02.01.2020

 Capital Gain Tax

 If you sell your property within the first 5 years of your purchase, you need to pay real estate profit tax to the tax office.
 This is a kind of profit tax for the difference between buying and selling amounts.
 It is a 15% tax on the gained amount after the increase in yearly inflation.
 Inflation is decreasing the value of money, therefore the tax is net of inflation.
-You need to declare the profit after you sell the property until the next year's March.
+You need to declare the profit after you sell the property until next year's March.
 If a real person sells after 5 years, it is not applied.

 Companies do not have a time exemption, companies pay all the time.
 You may exclude the bank interest costs (if you get a mortgage), title deed conveyance tax, annual property tax, and whatever renovation costs you have spent on the property.

-Example profit tax calculation; Suppose that a buyer purchased a property in May 2016 for 100.000 TL.
-He sells it in August 2020 for 200.000 TL.
-There is a 100.000 TL difference between buying and selling amounts.
-The amount of inflation since 2017 and 2020 was a total of 58%.
-This means he does not pay 58.000 TL because of the net of inflation.
-The brutto profit is 42.000 TL.
-He has a cost of 22.000 TL costs as conveyance tax when he bought, the mortgage interest he paid to the bank, and property taxes of 4 years.
-When he excludes these costs from brutto profit; 42.000 TL - 22.000 TL = 20.000 TL.
-The net profit is 20.000 TL and he needs to pay 15% of this amount: 3.000 TL as real estate profit tax.
+Example profit tax calculation; Suppose that a buyer purchased a property in November 2018 for 600.000 TL.
+He sold it in February 2022 for 1.575.000 TL.
+There is a 975.000 TL difference between buying and selling amounts.
+The amount of inflation from October 2018 to January 2022 was a total of 154%.
+This means he does not pay 626.000 TL because of the net inflation.
+The brutto profit is 48.528 TL.
+He has a cost of 25.000 TL costs as conveyance tax when he bought, the mortgage interest he paid to the bank, and property taxes of 4 years.
+When he excludes these costs from brutto profit; 48.528 TL - 25.000 TL = 23.528 TL.
+The net profit is 23.528 TL and he needs to pay 15% of this amount: 3.529 TL as real estate profit tax.

 Annual Property Tax